What is the ABP In Training Exam?

 You can maintain a long-term study plan by following a board prep study plan (which will also prep you for the ITE), or reviewing relevant literature for your patient cases while patient interactions are fresh in your mind.
 The best way to stay on track in your board prep long-term is to do both.

 Your board prep plan should be mapped to the content in your board blueprint, so you won’t miss any concepts that could be on your board exam.
-It will keep you moving through all the medical information you need to learn throughout residency, and the best plans will even implement spaced retrieval and other memory hacks so that you create long-term memories with the information.
+It will keep you moving through all the medical information you need to learn throughout residency, and the best plans will even implement spaced retrieval and other brain hacks so that you create long-term memories with the information.

 Reviewing literature as you see new cases is a great way to create stronger encoding of the information you’re learning.
 When you experience an event (like a new patient case), all the information is funneled to the hippocampus and converted into a neural code that can be stored and accessed, first as working short-term memory and later as distributed long-term memory.
-This episodic memory contains all relevant information of the event, the “who, what, when, why, and where,” the emotions, the sensations, and the personal importance.
+This episodic memory contains all relevant information of the event—the “who, what, when, why, and where,” the emotions, the sensations, and the personal importance.
 When you combine that with reviewing literature, you’re able to connect that patient with the material, forming deeper memories of that concept.

-Pediatrics ITE Results
+Pediatrics ITE results

 You take the ITE sometime in July, and your score will be released as early in September as possible.
 Score reports for pediatric residents go to the pediatric program director and coordinators only.
 Med-peds resident score reports go to the med-peds program director and coordinators only.